Safety, Security, Health and Environment

 - No occupational illnesses recorded for employees, and the company achieved the Total Recordable Occupational Illness Rate (TROIR) target of zero cases per million hours workedorked.

 - Process safety performance showed positive improvements continuously.
 PTTEP promoted the training sessions on individual responsibility for process safety, “My Barrier” programs to manage process safety hazards and barriers.

 - Based on the latest survey in 2017, the result of SSHE Culture Survey was 4.16 out of 5 at Proactive Level.
 The company has established the goal of achieving a “SSHE Culture Level 5”, the highest level possible, in order to embed safety as an ingrained behavior amongst employees by 2020.

 - Maintained the 4Ls Program (Lifting and dropped objects, Land transportation, Leakages, and Leadership) to manage risks and dangers, communicate more effectively, and ensure the safe management of operations.

 Petroleum Development Support Base: Songkhla and Ranong Bases

 - ISO 45001 : 2018 Occupational Health and Safety Management

-- LESS (Low Emissions Support Scheme) Award Letter of Recognition for the second consecutive year, The Thailand Greenhouse Gas Management Organization (TGO)
+- LESS (Low Emissions Support Scheme) Award, Letter of Recognition for the third consecutive Year, The Thailand Greenhouse Gas Management Organization (TGO)

-- Green Meetings Certificate for PTTEP Petroleum Development Support Base (PSB), Thailand Business Council for Sustainable Development (TBCSD)
+- Green Meetings Certificates for PSB Songkhla (Plus level) and RSB Ranong (Standard level), Thailand Business Council for Sustainable Development (TBCSD)

 - NACC Integrity Awards 2019, National Anti-Corruption Commission (NACC)